 So what does this have to do with marketing?
 Empathy for your customers is how you learn what your customers want, how you design the best products and services to fit their needs, and how you create lasting relationships.
 Without empathetic marketing, you will build the wrong products, market them to the wrong people, and ultimately fail.

 Marketers often make the mistake of self-centered empathy, leading to a myopic, one-size-fits-all view of customers.
 The first step to being a great marketer is to realize that you are not always your customer.
 The next step is to take the time to really learn about your customers.
+What personas represent your stakeholders?
+How do you create personalized experiences?

 Before getting into the tactical elements of empathetic marketing, you must first make sure you are in the right mindset.
 The right mindset will enable you to do a better job of truly understanding your customer.
 To do this: